 Immokalee is a medium-sized town located in the state of Florida.
 With a population of 26,252 people and five constituent neighborhoods, Immokalee is the 110th largest community in Florida.

-When you are in Immokalee, you'll notice that it is more blue-collar than most other communities in America.
-55.71% of Immokalee’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Immokalee is a town of farmers, fishers, or foresters, service providers, and sales and office workers.
-There are especially a lot of people living in Immokalee who work in farm management occupations (34.60%), maintenance occupations (12.79%), and office and administrative support (6.34%).
+Because occupations involving physical labor dominate the local economy, Immokalee is generally considered to be a blue-collar town.
+54.22% of the Immokalee workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Immokalee is a town of farmers, fishers, or foresters, service providers, and construction workers and builders.
+There are especially a lot of people living in Immokalee who work in farm management occupations (26.96%), maintenance occupations (10.75%), and sales jobs (7.30%).

 Immokalee is an extremely ethnically-diverse town.
 The people who call Immokalee home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Immokalee, accounting for 76.67% of the town’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Immokalee residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Immokalee include Irish, French, German, and English.
+People of Hispanic or Latino origin are the most prevalent group in Immokalee, accounting for 72.14% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Immokalee residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Immokalee include Haitian, Irish, German, French, and Belizean.

 The most common language spoken in Immokalee is Spanish.
-Other important languages spoken here include English and French Creole.
+Other important languages spoken here include English and French.